leonlinsx/minimal-mistakes/_posts/2019-09-27-Button-TAP-summit.md

   - For SpotHero, we are providing hardware and software to garages that have not historically been tech enabled

 **Michael Jaconi, Button**
 - Google and Yahoo anecdote.
 Yahoo not wanting to implode their business model of display to go after better search results.
+Google then choosing to do so and dominating.
 How do you bet on what to pursue 5 years from now?
 - There's a $440bn opportunity if 75% of online spend is spent on mobile
 - Performance marketing is
   - Profitable, higher margin, can use that to reinvest in other channels